 Apply country/region context

 You use country/region-specific functionality to help meet the legal, regulatory, and business requirements of individual geographies.
 A geography is any country or region that is identified by an International Organization for Standardization (ISO) country or region code.
-In Microsoft Dynamics 365 for Finance and Operations, you use country/region context.
 The following table highlights the main elements that you use to configure country/region-specific functionality.

 |Controlled entity||The controlled entity is a UI element that is hidden or shown, depending on whether its country/region context matches the country/region context of the controlling entity.
 To enable menus, menu items, and form controls that are based on country/region context to be hidden, a controlled entity includes a CountryRegionCodes property on some elements.
 You use this property to specify the country or region where the element is shown.
 You find the CountryRegionCodes property on the following Application Object Tree (AOT) elements: